Software-Engineering-Jagiellonian/django-celery-frege/README.md

 >The following commands should be run from the **root** of the application

-To run the application, you need to run the following command:
+To run the application, you need to use the following command:

 ```bash
 docker compose --profile application up